ali-ramirez/kafka-stack/README.md

 docker-compose -f docker-compose-kafka-single-stack.yml up -d
 ```

-This will start the containers and create the volumes according to the configuration in your `docker-compose.yml` files. **Make sure to grant write permissions to the directory** so it can create the necessary volumes for the containers.
+This will start the containers and create volumes according to the configuration in your `docker-compose.yml` files. **Make sure to grant write permissions to the directory** so it can create the necessary volumes for the containers.
+Similarly, **remember to clean the volumes folder when running different files to avoid data inconsistency**.

 * `.env` – File containing the environment variable data.
 * `volumenes` – Folder containing container data.